usnistgov/xslt3-functions/directory-manifest/readme.md

 Writes descriptions of your folder's XML-based contents, dynamically.

-Also provides examples of
-  - XProc 1.0 polling the file system
-  - XProc 1.0 delivering markup and Markdown outputs
-  - XProc 1.0 wrapping a call to XProc 1.0 to encapsulate logic.
-  - Simple XProc 3.0 delivering the same results

-Run XProc providing the path to the subdirectory you want and it writes out a report.
+Run XProc (1.0 or 3.0) providing the path to the subdirectory you want and it writes out a report.

 For the main pipeline, output ports are defined for echoed input, HTML and Markdown formats - save any or all.